 In a recent occasion, The Union Minister for Culture Mr. Mahesh Sharma announced that the Walled City of Jaipur is proposed as the next site to be listed as a UNESCO World Heritage in India.

 As per UNESCO’s Operation Guidelines 2017, each year only one heritage or cultural site can be proposed or nominated for recognition, and this year 2018, India proposed the name of the Walled City of Jaipur.

 Jaipur City, the royal capital of Rajasthan was one of the princely provinces that existed in the erstwhile Rajputana.
-The ‘Pink City’ as it is fondly called has been a centre of history and culture for centuries.
-The splendor of Rajputana is observed in its majestic forts, opulent places, marvelous architecture, and more.
+The ‘Pink City’ as it is fondly called has been a center of history and culture for centuries.
+The splendor of Rajputana is observed in its majestic forts and places, marvelous architecture, and more.

-Currently India has the recognition of 37 UNESCO World Heritage sites in India.
+Currently, India has the recognition of 37 UNESCO World Heritage sites in India.
 Rajasthan has fervently contributed to the list.
-The heritage sites include the Hill Forts of Rajasthan that comprise of the Chittorgarh, Kumbhalgarh, Ranthambore, Gagron, Amber, and Jaisalmer with Jantar Mantar-The Royal Observatory and Keoladeo National Park.
+The heritage sites include the Hill Forts of Rajasthan that comprise the Chittorgarh, Kumbhalgarh, Ranthambore, Gagron, Amber, and Jaisalmer with Jantar Mantar-The Royal Observatory and Keoladeo National Park.